NMR Evidence of Antiferromagnetic Spin Fluctuations in Nd$_{0.85}$Sr$_{0.15}$NiO$_2$

 The powdered samples of Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ in this study are made by the topotactic hydrogen annealing method as reported in earlier papers~\cite{Li_Commun Mater_2020,Li_arxiv_2006_10988}.
+The magnetization data are measured by a VSM in a Quantum Design PPMS (physical property measurement system).
 In principle it is hard to perform NMR measurements on Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ without isotope enrichment.
 But after annealing, hydrogen can be injected to the system given its small size.
-Taking this advantage, $^{1}$H (spin-1/2, $\gamma$~=~42.5759~MHz/T) NMR signal is found by using a standard spin-echo pulse sequence $\pi/2$-$\tau$-$\pi$, where $\pi/2$ and $\pi$ pulse lengthes are 1.5~$\mu$s and 3.0~$\mu$s, respectively, and $\tau$ $\sim$ 1$\mu$s is the blank time between two pulses.
+Taking this advantage, $^{1}$H (spin-1/2, $\gamma$~=~42.5759~MHz/T) NMR signal is found by using a standard spin-echo pulse sequence $\pi/2$-$\tau$-$\pi$, where $\pi/2$ and $\pi$ pulse lengthes are 1.5~$\mu$s and 3.0~$\mu$s, respectively, and $\tau$ $\sim$ 1~$\mu$s is the blank time between two pulses.
 Such short pulses and $\tau$ are selected to minimize the $^{1}T_2$ effect which is found to be about 20~$\mu$s at low temperatures.
 The full NMR spectrum is obtained by frequency sweep at a fixed field.
-The spin-lattice relaxation rate $^{1}T_{1}$ is measured by the inversion-recovery method, and the spin-recovery is fitted by stretched exponential functions, with a large stretching factor $\beta\sim$0.3, indicating either magnetic anisotropy or sample inhomogeneity.
-In addition to this short $^{1}T_1$ NMR signal, a long $^{1}T_1$ component with a narrow bandwidth (about 100~kHz) is also found, which we believe comes from the environment.
-For each NMR measurement, the spectrum is taken after a sequential $\pi/2$ pulse and a short recovery time to remove the background environment $^{1}$H signal.
-The magnetization data are measured by a VSM in a Quantum Design PPMS (physical property measurement system).
+The spin-lattice relaxation rate $^{1}T_{1}$ is measured by the inversion-recovery method, and the spin-recovery is fitted by stretched exponential functions, with a stretching factor $\beta\sim$0.7 at temperature above 50~K and is reduced to about 0.3 when cooled down to 5~K, indicating either magnetic anisotropy or sample inhomogeneity.
+In addition to this short $^{1}T_1$ NMR signal, a long $^{1}T_1$ component with a narrow bandwidth (about 100~kHz) is also found, and does not vary with sample, which should be from the environment.
+Considering the single-Lorenzian lineshape, we believe that the spectra in Fig.~\ref{spec} represent the majority phase of the sample, instead of an impurity phase.